RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 - RAK3372 WisBlock Core module
    The RAK3372 is a module built with the [RAK3172 WisDuo Stamp module](/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Overview) on a WisBlock Core-compatible PCB.
 - RAK5005-O Base Board
-   The RAK5005-O is a WisBlock Base Board that provides power supply, battery connector, solar panel charging connector, one IO-Slot and 4 small extension slots to use WisBlock modules with the evaluation board.
+   The RAK5005-O is a WisBlock Base Board that provides a power supply, battery connector, solar panel charging connector, one IO-Slot, and four small extension slots to use WisBlock modules with the evaluation board.
 You can find detailed information in the [RAK5005-O Documentation](/Product-Categories/WisBlock/RAK5005-O/Overview).

 The USB serial communication is exposed on the USB connector or the RAK5005-O base board.
 The default parameters of the UART2 communication are **115200 / 8-N-1**.
 Firmware upgrade is also possible through this port.
 To get familiar with the pin distribution of this module and find a schematic circuit of a reference application, refer to the [RAK3172-E Module Datasheet](/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Datasheet).